Creating Custom Context Models

 A context model extends AbstractContextModel and defines:

-Scenario: Adding Mastodon Extensions
+Scenario: Handling Mastodon Notes

 from django.db import models